bday-boy/jisho-grabber-firefox/README.md

 - Primarily visual features:
   - A new dropdown/popup will be available to help the user select Anki deck, model, and fields.
-  - The table will be searchable.
-  - The table will have its own page element and be scrollable within a box with absolute size.
-Currently, table content that overflows past the current size of the page just makes the entire page scrollable.

 ## Notes for nerds
 I really like thorough documentation, so I'm going to use this area to dump